GSA-TTS/identity-idva-docs/_pages/privacy-act-statement.md

 - Vendor 2 - Privacy Policy link
 - etc.

-For a detailed description of the information collected, its uses and protection, review the Equity Study’s Privacy Impact Assessment [at hyperlink].
+For a detailed description of the information collected, its uses and protection, review the Equity Study’s <a href="https://www.gsa.gov/reference/gsa-privacy-program/privacy-impact-assessments-pia" target="_blank" rel="noopener" class=" usa-link usa-link--external">Privacy Impact Assessment</a>.

 ### Biometric Information